CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

     ...
 }
 ```
-You may now exit the CosmJS CLI with the command `.exit` and rename the file `~/.old_cliffnet.key` back to `~/.cliffnet.key` if you are planning to interact with the previous contract instance as the contract owner on future CosmJS CLI sessions.
+You may now exit the CosmJS CLI session with the command `.exit`.
+## Challenge
+Modify the To-Do List contract so that the contract owner is able to

+* transfer the ownership of the contract to another address.

+* set a due date for each To-Do List entry.